 If you’re completely unable to work after you’ve had an on-the-job injury or contracted an occupational disease, you’re entitled to temporary total disability benefits.
 You won’t receive these benefits for the first week unless you’re out of work for at least two weeks straight.
 The amount of benefits is based on your average earnings before you were injured or became ill, with maximum and minimum amounts determined by the statewide average weekly wage (SAWW) at the time of your injury.
 There are also limits on how long you can receive these benefits.

 Ohio pays different rates of benefits at two different stages of your temporary total disability, with slightly different caps on the amount:

-The SAWW—and therefore the cap on benefits—changes each January.
-For injuries that happened in 2020, the maximum is $980.
+For injuries that happened in 2021, the maximum weekly benefit is $1.019.
 (For other years, you can find a list of the maximums at the BWC website.)